File a Complaint

 Know your rights.
 Protect Them.

-Any individual who believes that he or she has been discriminated against based on protected class status may file a charge of discrimination with the WSHRC.
+Any individual who believes that they have been discriminated against based on protected class status should review the information below to determine if they should proceed with the complaint process.

 Under the law, everyone has the right to be free from discrimination at work, in housing, in a public accommodation, or when seeking credit and insurance.
 A discrimination charge in employment, public accommodation, credit and insurance must be filed with WSHRC within six months from the date of the alleged violation in order to protect your rights.
 A discrimination charge in housing must be filed with the WSHRC within one year from the date of the alleged violation.
 Before filing a complaint, review the three lists below to make sure your complaint is (1) in our jurisdiction, (2) relates to a protected class, and (3) fits our investigative process.